SimbaBlock/slppp/token/slppp-utility-token.md

 <sup>1.
 The lockingscript can be any valid script combination.
 MINT & SEND lockingscript are the same means</sup>
 <sup>2.
 The Protocol identifier is registered as the number 0x504c532B2B (which, when encoded in the 6-byte little-endian format expected for Protocol IDs, gives the ascii string 'SLP++\x00').
 <sup>3.
-SLP++ does not impose any restrictions on BSV output amounts.
+SLP++ does not impose any restrictions on Coin output amounts.
 <sup>4.
 See more [type](../slppp-index.md)</sup>

 ### MINT - Extended Minting Transaction Outputs